-South Weber is located in the northeast corner of Davis County and is bordered in the north by Interstate 84 and the Weber River, east by Highway 89.
-Hill Air Force base defines the border in the south.
+South Weber is located in the northeast corner of Davis County and is bordered in the north by Interstate 84 and the Weber River, and in the east by Highway 89.
+Hill Air Force Base, Davis County, and Layton City define the border in the south.
 Land area equals a total of 4.7 square miles.